thzandvl/microhack-sap-data/DataFlowConfig.md

 <img src="images/synapsews/LS_SAPRFC.jpg">

 >Note : use `Test Connection` to verify your settings
->Note : SAP Connection Details will be handed over during the MicroHack
+>Note : SAP Connection Details will be handed out at MicroHack

 ## Select the data to extract
 Create an Integration DataSet based on the previously created `Linked Service`.